State setup guide

 How to Start a Therapy Private Practice in Illinois

-A state-aware launch guide for Illinois therapists.
+A state-aware setup guide for Illinois therapists.
 Use this to separate national setup steps from state-specific license, entity, tax, telehealth, reporting, and payer requirements.

 Last reviewed:May 21, 2026